Vietnam AI Stars 2026

 - There is no restriction on project stage; both newly developed prototypes and ongoing projects are allowed, as long as the work is primarily that of the team and not a fully commercialized product yet.
 (If using existing open-source components or pre-trained models, disclose and focus on your team’s contributions.)

 - A video of the team pitching the project, 3 minutes max.
-This is a verbal presentation of the highlights of your project.
+This is a verbal presentation of the highlights of your project (like an elevator pitch combined with key slides or prototype glimpses).
+It should cover the problem, solution, why it’s innovative, and what impact it can have – essentially a condensed version of the deck in a compelling narrative.
+The video can feature team members speaking, slides, and/or a brief demo clip.
 English subtitles or voice-over required if spoken language is not English.

 - Video format: YouTube/Vimeo link, ensuring that anyone with the link can view your video